-Santa Claus costumes are pretty standard fare: thick red coat and pants with fur trim at the cuffs, heavy-duty black boots, white gloves, and white hair and beard.
+Father Christmas costumes are pretty standard fare: thick red coat and pants with fur trim at the cuffs, heavy-duty black boots, white gloves, and white hair and beard.
 We recognise the icon in most parts of the free world.
-And we can replicate it fairly easily.
+And we can replicate it fairly quickly.

-So you can either make a Father Christmas base outfit by using soft material and dye it a bright cherry red, or you can go with another familiar look for Santa: use red sleepwear.
-If you are envisioning more Father Christmas of yore than Santa Claus of commercial fame, you can opt for a long duster or coat by using a heavy-duty bathrobe, or even an old brocade rock star coat…if you happen have one laying about.
+So you can either make a Father Christmas base outfit by using a soft material and dye it a bright cherry red, or you can go with another familiar look for Santa: use red sleepwear.
+If you envision more Father Christmas of yore than Santa Claus of commercial fame, you can opt for a long duster or coat by using a heavy-duty bathrobe or even an old brocade rock star coat…if you happen to have one lying about.

-Let’s put some believable footwear on that Santa.
-It is apparently very cold at the North Pole and at the heights at which Santa Claus soars in his sleigh.
-Plus, there is usually snow associated with the time of year he travels.
-Easy enough.
+Let’s put some believable footwear on.
+Apparently, it is freezing at the North Pole and at the heights at which Santa Claus soars in his sleigh.
+There is usually snow associated with the time of year he travels.
+This should be easy enough.

-Use high boots – either motorcycle or punk boots that lace up to right below the knee; or find – or even borrow – a pair of black rubber rain boots, fisherman boots, or even firefighter boots.
-Again, you can always spray paint black a pair of waders from the second-hand shop.
+Use high boots, either motorcycle or punk boots that lace up to below the knee, or find (or borrow) – a pair of black rubber rain/wellington boots, fisherman boots, or firefighter boots.
+Alternatively, you can always spray paint a pair of waders from the second-hand shop.

 It is not a sin in this case.
 So veteran sewers, relax.
-Most costumes, Santa Clause costumes or otherwise, are used infrequently enough that the no-sew tape is a blessing for speed and ease of making a Father Christmas suit.
+Most costumes, Santa Clause or otherwise, are used infrequently enough that the no-sew tape is a blessing for the speed and ease of making a Santa suit.
 No-sew tape is the stuff you can get at a sewing supply store or a crafts store that is adhesive on both sides or that is adhesive once you iron it on.

 Fur, also known as faux fur – will thank you for the tape.
 Or you will thank yourself: how many needles have you broken on the sewing machine trying to sew together unbearably thick materials?
-Okay, so you can also get the faux fur at a supply store, can cut up an old fuzzy blanket, or can even tear up an old jacket.
+You can get the faux fur at a fabric store, cut up an old fuzzy blanket, or can even tear up an old jacket.
 What you want is enough for two sleeve cuffs and two pant leg cuffs.
 Make them generously wide.

 Santa’s goody bag

 At Christmas time, you can get a Santa bag in a few places, but it can get pricey.
-In fact, buying the complete Santa costume can be particularly pricey.
-So again, start at home: use an oversized pillow case.
+In fact, buying the complete Santa costume can be exceptionally costly.
+So again, start at home: use a large pillowcase.
 You can dye a case or use a red, black, or white one, even.